The Muted Lesbian Voice

 Yet our words are still turned against us when heterosexist literary criticism negates our experience; and when books go out of print almost as soon as they are published.
 [42] It becomes much harder to suffer silence once a language exists.
 The word “lesbian” has gained an almost revolutionary potential, still considered too intensely charged by some writers.
 Lillian Faderman’s overview of love between women has one shortcoming – the title, Surpassing the Love of Men.
 This title has been chosen for the mainstream culture.
 Other texts make their impact and challenge oppression by keeping “lesbian” in the title; for example, Monique Wittig’s The Lesbian Body (Le Corps Lesbien, 1973), which celebrates all aspects of the female body through supportive and erotic lesbian love.

 The importance of the last two decades has been the growing understanding that lesbian experience is itself diverse.
 Emerging from the angry liberation movements came the recognition that different individuals desire different kinds of liberation.
 Throughout most of the twentieth century the known lesbian writers have belonged to the middle and upper classes.
 An almost “respectable” community of “deviant” women writers met in Paris in the early decades of this century.
 Natalie Barney was the inspiration behind the group, devoting her salons to women writers, including Radclyffe Hall, Gertrude Stein and Vita Sackville-West.
 She provided financial and emotional support for literary women.
-Circles such as Barney’s presented the false impression that lesbian activity was strictly an upper-class phenonmenon, relieving the heterosexual culture which could not accept this threat to the social structure at all levels of society.
+Circles such as Barney’s presented the false impression that lesbian activity was strictly an upper-class phenomenon, relieving the heterosexual culture which could not accept this threat to the social structure at all levels of society.
 Working-class lesbians have written; they have simply been excluded twice over from literary recognition.

 More recent published fiction has reported on working-class lesbian experience.
 The work of Caiea March who grew up in industrial South Yorkshire, is an important example, for she is committed to encouraging working-class women, like herself, to create literature from their lives.
 Her second novel, The Hide and Seek Files, recovers working-class women’s history, spanning seventy years in a South Yorkshire mining community, and interestingly describes the life of a woman who was forced to “pass” by dressing as a man.
 As a mother, March also makes a literary contribution to the often neglected experience of lesbians with children.